sparkfun/BMPtoArray/readme.md

 **To use your own image:**

 * Convert your JPEG or whatever format to BMP
 * Down convert the BMP to Black and White only.
 This should retain the grayscale components but remove any color information.
+We use [paint.net](https://www.getpaint.net/) and recommend it for use with this repo.
 * Run the python script against your bitmap
 * An output.txt file will be generated.
 Copy and paste the contents of this file to a image.h file
 * Send this array to the display of your choice.
 See the example below about how to implement the header file.